Mario-Mladenov1998/Automation-Testing/README.md

-# UI Automation project using Selenium WebDriver, C#, and NUnit.

 # UI automation project built with **Selenium WebDriver**, **C#**, and **NUnit**.
 The project demonstrates automated testing of login functionality and e-commerce user flows.